Is resilience a key to the future?

 A resilient structure/system/community is expected to be able to withstand an extreme event with minimal damage and functionality disruptions during the event; after the event, it should be able to rapidly recover its functionality similar to or even better than the pre-event level.

-Future-proofing and smart-readiness of buildings
+Future-proofing and smart-readiness

-Read more about future-proofing and smart-readiness of buildings
+Read more about future-proofing and smart-readiness

 A sensible climate policy would emphasize building resilience into our capacity to adapt to climate changes – whether cooling or warming; whether wholly natural, wholly man-made, or somewhere in between.